Cognigy/Documentation/docs/ai-copilot/configuration.md

 7. Go to your Project in Cognigy.AI.
 8. Copy the Project ID from your URL, for example, `https://app.cognigy.ai/agent/642c6a2cb45919dfae7b4428/`, where the Project ID is `642c6a2cb45919dfae7b4428`.
 9. Go to the [Post](https://api-trial.cognigy.ai/openapi#post-/v2.0/agentassistconfigs) request.
-10. Add the Project ID in the Json projectId field.
+10. Add the Project ID you copied earlier to the `projectId` field in the JSON body of the request.
-9. Check your connection by clicking **Try**.
+11. Check your connection by clicking **Try**.

 When the request is created and connection is established correctly, you will see the response code `201`.

-### _(Optional)_ Create a Custom Default Grid from the API
+### Create a Custom Grid using the API Post Request

 To create your custom AI Copilot Config Grid with the API, follow these steps:

 1. Go to the [Post](https://api-trial.cognigy.ai/openapi#post-/v2.0/agentassistconfigs) request.
 2. Define the grid size in the `config.grid` object of the configuration by specifying the number of rows and columns.
 3. Choose the placement of your tiles by adding the starting position and size of each tile in your grid.
-4. Add the Project ID you copied earlier to ensure that the Config is mapped to the right Agent.
+4. Add the Project ID you copied earlier to ensure that the Config is mapped to the right Project.

    ```json
    {